MicrosoftDocs/visualstudio-docs/docs/designers/designing-xaml-in-visual-studio.md

 - **IntelliSense:** Both IDEs support IntelliSense capabilities such as statement completion.

 - **Debugging:** You can debug in [Visual Studio](../debugger/inspect-xaml-properties-while-debugging.md) and [Blend for Visual Studio](../debugger/debug-xaml-in-blend.md), including setting breakpoints in code to debug a running app.
-Make changes to XAML code while your app is running using the [Hot Reload](../debugger/xaml-hot-reload.md) feature.
 To maintain a consistent debugging experience with Visual Studio, Blend for Visual Studio includes most of Visual Studio's debugging windows and toolbars.
-Advanced debugging capabilities such as diagnostics and code analysis are only available in Visual Studio.
+[Hot Reload](../debugger/xaml-hot-reload.md), which lets you change your XAML code while the app is running, and code analysis are only available in Visual Studio.

 - **File reload:** You can edit your XAML files in either Visual Studio or Blend for Visual Studio.
 Edited files reload automatically as you switch between IDEs.
 You can control the reload behavior by navigating to **Tools** > **Options** > **Environment** > **Documents** in either IDE.